mesaugat/tech-companies-in-nepal/README.md

 - [NepXpress Cargo & Courier](https://www.nepxpress.com) | Buddhanagar, Kathmandu | Instant Home Delivery Service in Nepal
 - [NITV Streamz Pvt.
 Ltd.](http://nettv.com.np/) | Ekantakuna, Lalitpur | TV streaming
 - [nLocate](https://nlocate.com) | Harihar Bhawan, Lalitpur | Locate services, businesses, events around you
+- [Outsource Array](https://outsourcearray.com/) | Thamel, Kathmandu | Design, Development, Maintenance and Support all in one place.
+Here at Outsource Array, we offer tech solutions that engage your customers and deliver outstanding results.
+Couple that with exceptional manual tech support and you will get a first class IT Services in all fronts

 ## P - R